locationtech/geotrellis/docs/quickstart/README.md

     val pts = (for (i <- 1 to 1000) yield randomPointFeature(extent)).toList
 ```

 The choice of extent is largely arbitrary in this example, but note that the coordinates here are taken with respect to the standard (longitude, latitude) that we normally consider.
-Other coordinate representations are available, and it might be useful to investigate coordinate reference systems if you want more details.
+Other coordinate representations are available, and it might be useful to investigate coordinate reference systems (CRSs) if you want more details.
 Some operations in Geotrellis require that a CRS object be constructed to place your rasters in the proper context.
 For (longitude, latitude) coordinates, either `CRS.fromName("EPSG:4326")` or `LatLng` will generate the desired CRS.

 Next, we will create a tile containing the kernel density estimate:
 ```scala